 I semi-ignored the continually mounting paperwork on my desk so that I could work in my garden.
 My containers on the deck are doing so well.
 They make me smile every time I see the flowers blooming.
 Next time I’ll take pictures of the flowers on the bottom deck…all shade varieties and more exotic.

 It was either stare at our meadow, or do chores…guess what I chose?

-But I did do some cooking and these sliders were on the top of my list.
+But I did do some cooking and these sliders were one of the best dinner ideas I had.
 I actually started the meat in the slow-cooker the night before so that it was ready by morning.
 It made it so easy to get this going.
 A perfect summertime treat and the slow-cooker doesn’t heat up your house.
 Not that, that really matters in the Pacific Northwest (only some very select days).

 Anyway, the sliders…SO GOOD!
 And with that sauce…my oldest boy said, “Mom, what’s in that sauce, I love it?”
 I told him, “A lot of things you dislike, onions, coffee, tomatoes, whiskey (he would hate it if he tried it).”
 Ha-ha…he was shocked that it just tasted good, it was eye-opening for him…in a good way.